msaroufim/SpaceCannon/README.md

-Spritekit game following bitfountain: the complete ios game course To play just clone and build in xcode
+Spritekit game following bitfountain: the complete ios game course To play just clone and Command-R in Xcode :)

-TODO: add sounds again